Millions of coronavirus robocalls are spamming our phones every day

 Another robocall blocking app, RoboKiller, discovered a spam text message that reads, “R you and your family prepared for Covid-19?
 This mask could b ur life line.”
 The text message contains a suspicious-looking web link, RoboKiller says.

 Other robocalls offer dodgy health insurance or loans to cover coronavirus treatment costs.
-Still others propose house cleaning services to get rid of the virus.
+Still others propose housecleaning services to get rid of the virus.

 The Food and Drug Administration says any company that offers a food item or dietary supplement that can protect against COVID-19, a test you can take at home, a prophylactic drug to ward off the virus, or any kind of vaccine, is likely to be a scammer.
 “Some people and companies are trying to profit from this pandemic by selling unproven and illegally marketed products that make false claims, such as being effective against the coronavirus,” the agency said in a statement.

-Senators John Thune (R-SD) and Ed Markey (D-MA) have been pushing the Federal Communications Commission and the Department of Justice to use the new powers afforded them in the TRACED Act, which became law last December, to go after robocallers.
+Senators John Thune (a Republican from South Dakota) and Ed Markey (a Democrat from Massachusetts) have been pushing the Federal Communications Commission and the Department of Justice to use the new powers afforded them in the TRACED Act, which became law last December, to go after robocallers.
 The law also requires service providers to track the origin of robocalls and allow subscribers to block them at no extra charge.

 According to YouMail’s data, the number of robocalls have been increasing.
 In December 2019, the company says there were 4.56 million calls.
 By February, that number had risen to 4.82 million.
 But YouMail CEO Alex Qulici says that the volume of coronavirus robocalls may have slowed down slightly in March.
 Why?
 The shutdown orders in India mean that call centers that are used for both scams and legitimate robocall campaigns are now closed, Qulici points out.
 And all the people working from home in the U.S. have hiked up traffic on cellular networks by 40% to 50%, which may have made it harder for robocalls to reach their target phones.
 But the slowdown, he says, isn’t likely to last.